Appearance

 - Broker connections are managed with strict lifecycles to prevent stale connections.

-- A 3-level health check monitors service, broker connection, and broker health independently.
+- A layered health check covers the TTMT service, the broker connection, and live-price flow.

 - Position sync runs periodically to detect drift between TTMT and your broker.